 The artist’s tender and at the same time sarcastic stories, in a time when, at least for the past two decades, the art of the intimate sphere has come to the international artistic foreground, go beyond a solitary confinement in their autobiographical, or not, self-sufficiency.
 They presuppose our exterior gaze in order to impose their introversion, seeking an encounter and a communication with the “outside” world, and mobilizing our emotion and critical smile.

 Having as a starting point the private universe of a male, for the most part, humanity, Apostolos Georgiou’s painting becomes a field of critical reinvestigation and redefinition of love relationships and identities, gender and social roles.
 Through the unfolding of subjectivity, where alterity and difference seek their own space, we are allowed to rethink the fragile certainties and to accept the other side, of ourselves and of the others.

-Editor: Daphne Vitali
+Curated by Daphne Vitali